 As of January 1, 2020, and pursuant to an advisory agreement dated as of November 20, 2019 and effective as of January 1, 2020 for a term of one year with a nonaffiliated third party, the Company issued 1,000,000 shares of common stock of the Company to such third party as and for the entire compensation to be paid for all services to be rendered during the term.
 These shares of common stock were valued at \$200,000 in accordance with FASB ASC Topic 718.
-The fair value of the shares is being amortized to selling, general and administrative expenses within the Company's condensed consolidated statements of operations over one year.
+The fair value of the shares is being amortized to selling, general and administrative expenses within the Company's condensed consolidated statements of operations over one year and was fully amortized in 2020.